 - 22-5495 – Request for Change of Program or Place of Training for Survivors’ and Dependents’ Educational Assistance form

-Students receive educational checks from the VA on a monthly basis.
-Renewals are not automatic, and you should verify enrollment each month through the WAVE system at https://www.gibill.va.gov/wave/index.do or call the VA at 1-877-823-2378.
+The VA processed educational payments on a monthly basis.
+Renewals are not automatic.
+Those using chapters 30 or 1606 should verify enrollment each month through the WAVE system at https://www.gibill.va.gov/wave/index.do or call the VA at 1-877-823-2378.